IBM/blockchainbean2/README.md

 - `docker-compose --version`

 **Note: If you only want to deploy to cloud, you still need to have a .cds file that you get from the end of step 3.
-If you have that, you can skip to step 7.**
+After you have that, you can skip to step 7.**

 # Steps (Local Deployment)